nwdigitalradio/rmsgw/admin/README.md

 sudo -u rmsgw ./updatesysop.py sudo -u rmsgw ./getchannel.py
 ```
+# As root run the test script
+# Note what time it is

+./testwlapi.sh

+# Search the log file for any errors
+# The log file grabs some of the rms.debug log file and you are only
+# concerned with errors found after you ran the test script

+grep -i error /root/tmp/debuglog.txt

 * **Winlink Packet RMS Map:**
   * verify a balloon exists at approx your location